 ^{[16]-} Salah al-Din Meda, Haitham, D.T.N., A brief study of the negative effects resulting from the urban expansion of the city of Damascus towards part of its Western Ghouta, University of Damascus, p.10.
-Link: https://astrolabe.files.wordpress.com/2007/08/ urbanplaning-007.doc
+Link: https://astrolabe.files.wordpress.com/2007/08/urbanplaning-007.doc

-(2-2-3) Expansion of Irregular Housing around Darayya
+(2-2-3) Expansion of informal settlements around Darayya

-Irregular housing areas make up about half of the city, according to some of the most credible sources.^[17] The research team was able to identify five large settlements of irregular housing in Darayya, in addition to a lot of irregular construction scattered among the remaining agricultural lands around the city.
+Informal settlement areas make up about half of the city, according to some of the most credible sources.
+The research team was able to identify five large clusters of informal settlements in Darayya, in addition to a lot of informal construction scattered among the remaining agricultural lands around the city.
 These clusters arose mainly at the entrances to the city from all four sides, next to the main roads.
 As the following map shows, the five largest communities are: Al-Khaleej neighbourhood, north of Darayya, to the borders of the Mezzeh Military Airport.
 The southern neighbourhood is on the Darayya-Ashrafieh-Sahnaya road and includes the area of Abu Suleiman Al-Darani Mosque, all the way to Al-Alali towards Achrafieh-Sahnaya.
 Ubaida neighbourhood and Talit Road, located east of the city.
-The neighbourhood of Al-Maamel Road and the automated bakery towards Abu Dagher area^[18].
+The neighbourhood of Al-Maamel Road and the automated bakery towards Abu Dagher area [18].
 Finally, Fashoukh and Al-Marah neighbourhoods, west of Darayya, on the Four Seasons Road.
-Going back to the general regulatory plan of 2005 (Figure 6), we note that most of these areas were included in the plan.
+Going back to the general zoning plan of 2005 (Figure 6), we note that most of these areas were included in the plan.

-Figure (20) shows locations of the largest irregular settlements around the city.
+■ Figure (23) shows locations of the largest informal settlements around the city.

+^{[17]-} Multiple interviews.

-- [17]- Multiple interviews. - [18]- Previously mentioned interview with a former director of the municipality of Darayya.
+^{[18]-} Previously mentioned interview with a former director of the municipality of Darayya.
 1st August 2023.

-These areas do not differ much from the majority of the regulated section of Darayya in terms of the nature of urbanization, level of services, and general conditions of life.
+These areas do not differ much from the majority of the zoned section of Darayya in terms of the nature of urban, level of services, and general conditions of life.
 Rather, they appear as a continuation of the urban fabric.
-They arose as extensions of the area under the plan, but for the most part, they were not regulated by it.
-Whether in the old part of town or in urban expansion areas, plans often followed urban expansion after it had occurred.
-The biggest difference is the ownership documents that residents have, differing from those within the boundaries of the first regulatory plan to those in the expansions of the regulatory plan.
+They arose as extensions of the area under the plan, but for the most part, they were not made formal by it.
+Whether in the old part of town or in urban expansion areas, plans often came after urban expansion had occurred.
+The biggest difference is the ownership documents that residents have, differing from those within the boundaries of the first zoning plan to those in the expansions of the zoning plan.
 The majority of properties in the expansion areas are still recognized in the land registry as agricultural, Amiri, and communally owned lands.
 In fact, most of them now have single-storey buildings belonging to dozens, if not hundreds, of owners.
 As stipulated in the rules of common ownership, each of the rights holders owns an equity share in the property, which is registered as a mark of ownership or a claim.

 To illustrate this complex and inefficient administrative and legal procedure, we can examine one of the ownership documents issued by the Land Registry Department in Darayya concerning a property in Al-Khaleej neighbourhood.
 The area of the agricultural property according to the land registry is about nine hectares, owned by more than a hundred rights holders, each of them with a mark on the real estate document after having filed claims and carried out transactions for the land registry, each individually of course and over different time periods extending from 1951 until the most recent mark appearing on the document in 2019.
-Thus, the names and marks of rights and claims accumulated in the land registry document to give a clearer idea of what this means.
+Thus, the names and marks of rights and claims accumulated in the land registry document grew to twenty pages long.
+In the attached image we show two pages of that document to give a clearer idea of what this means.